SMAS Facelift Brisbane: When This Technique May Be Considered

 How much does SMAS facelift cost in Brisbane?

 SMAS facelift surgery with Dr Turner typically costs less than deep plane or vertical restore approaches because the operation is shorter and the dissection less complex.
 The exact cost depends on the specific SMAS variation used, whether neck correction or other procedures are combined at the same operation, and accredited hospital and anaesthetic requirements.
-A detailed, itemised quote is provided after consultation.
+A detailed itemised quote is provided after consultation.
 The procedure is not eligible for Medicare or private health insurance rebates when performed for cosmetic reasons.

 How long do Brisbane patients need to stay in Sydney for SMAS facelift?

-Most patients stay in Sydney for approximately 4–7 days after surgery.
+Most patients stay in Sydney for approximately 4 to 7 days after surgery.
 The first night is in hospital or accommodation, depending on whether the procedure is day surgery or includes an overnight stay.
 The following days are spent resting in nearby accommodation while initial swelling settles and the first post-operative review is completed.
 Clearance to fly home to Brisbane is given by Dr Turner once early healing is established.
 The exact duration is confirmed during your second consultation.

 What does recovery from SMAS facelift look like for Brisbane patients?